faceless2/json/README.md

 http://seriot.ch/parsing_json.php,
 and has been authored with reference to [RFC8259](https://tools.ietf.org/html/rfc8259).
 CBOR support is newer, but has again been tested against [RFC7049](https://tools.ietf.org/html/rfc7049) and fuzzed input, to make sure errors are handled properly.
+It's also been run against the JSR374 test suite.

 ### self-contained
-* the API has no external requirements.
-Although it compiles against the JsonPath implementation https://github.com/json-path/JsonPath, provided the "eval" methods are not used there is no need for those classes to be available at runtime.
-To build it, type "ant" (and if you'd prefer the Maven experience, type "ant" then go and do something else for two hours).
+* the API has no external requirements unless you're using the `javax.json` package, in which case you'll need the Jar containing those classes.

 ## Features
-* JSON, CBOR and Msgpack serialization are all available from the same object (new in version 5 is CBOR-Diag pseudo-json)
+* JSON, CBOR, Msgpack and CBOR-diag serialization are all available from the same object; read as one format, write as another.
-* non-string map keys since version 5, to support COSE.
-Non-string keys are convert to strings when serializing to JSON
+* Map keys can be numbers or booleans as well as strings - required for COSE/Msgpack, these will be converted to strings when serializing to JSON
-* Java Web Token (JWT) support class for reading/writing/signing/verifying.
-* COSE signed object support class for reading/writing/signing/verifying.
-* Java Web Keys (JWK) support EC, RSA and EdDSA public/private keys, and Hmac, AES-KW and AES-GCM-KW symmetric keys
-* JsonPath integration (optional)
 * Listeners and Events to monitor changes to the structure
+* Easy interchange between the `com.bfo.json` and `javax.json` APIs without needing to serialize.
 * Flexible typing; if you request the int value of a string it will try to convert it to an int.
 If you put a value with a String key on a list, it will convert to a map.
 * Numbers read as ints, longs, doubles, BigIntegers, or BigDecimals, with the smallest type chosen first.
 * CBOR/Msgpack binary strings are stored as ByteBuffers, but will be converted to Base64 strings when serialized as Json.
 * Option of mapping Json to more complex Java objects is possible, but not included with the code.
 By default data is retrieved as  Maps, Lists and primitive types only
+* Java Web Token (JWT) support class for reading/writing/signing/verifying.
+* COSE signed object support class for reading/writing/signing/verifying.
+* Java Web Keys (JWK) support EC, RSA and EdDSA public/private keys, and Hmac, AES-KW and AES-GCM-KW symmetric keys

 ## Building and Documentation
 * Prebuilt binary available at [https://faceless2.github.io/json/dist/bfojson-5.jar](https://faceless2.github.io/json/dist/bfojson-5.jar)